Stuart Roosa and the Moon Tree Seeds

 After landing, the astronauts were quarantined in an isolation chamber

-(The Mobile Quarantine Facility) for 17 days to make sure they hadn't brought back any contamination from
+(The Mobile Quarantine Facility) for 17 days to make sure they hadn't brought

-space.
 Similarly, everything else they had, including the PPKs, were put

-through a decontamination procedure as well.
+through a decontamination procedure.

 Apollo 14 Mobile Quarantine Facility display on the U.S.S.
 Hornet and part of Florida Today